 Asymptomatic Bacteriuria: The Question for Treatment

-Jennie Gunn, PhD, FNP, CTN-A
+Submitted by Jennie Gunn, PhD, FNP, CTN-A

 To improve the quality of care for adult patients with asymptomatic bacteriuria by preventing unnecessary antibiotic intake, antimicrobial side effects, possible risk for drug resistance, and by avoiding medication-related costs.